FeaturesPricingBlogResourcesAboutContact

 The Bottom Line

 Flockler is an excellent product priced for a customer it genuinely serves well: large organizations with complex multi-brand, multi-property, multi-language deployments where dedicated account management and API access are non-negotiable.
-For that customer, $129 to $379 per month is a reasonable line item in a marketing budget that already runs six figures.
+Our testing confirms this — Flockler scored 78 on Lighthouse, the highest of any widget I tested, with just 69 KB JavaScript and a CLS of 0.002.
+The performance is real.

-For every other customer — the SMB that just wants an Instagram feed on their homepage, the agency managing three client websites, the nonprofit hosting one conference a year, the e-commerce brand running a quarterly UGC campaign — Flockler's pricing is genuinely hard to justify when tools like CollectSocials deliver the same core architectural advantage (unlimited layouts per source) at roughly 15 percent of the price, with a design library that does not require custom CSS to look modern.
+For every other customer — the SMB that just wants an Instagram feed on their homepage, the agency managing three client websites, the nonprofit hosting one conference a year — Flockler's pricing is genuinely hard to justify when tools like CollectSocials deliver the same core architectural advantage (unlimited layouts per source) at roughly 15 percent of the price, with a design library that does not require custom CSS to look modern.

 If you want to see how CollectSocials compares to what you are using now, the free plan gives you three sources, unlimited feeds, and 2,000 monthly page views with no credit card required.
 Setup takes under five minutes.
 If it does not deliver meaningfully better design at meaningfully lower cost than what you have, nothing is lost.